We now live in a mobile-first era and are moving toward a mobile-first index.

 In this environment, responsive design is no longer an innovation.
 Instead, it has become a standard component of any SEO plan, regardless of industry.

-The last 12 months have seen the web move forward at an incredible rate.
+The web has moved forward at an incredible rate over the past year.
 Among the many changes, the inevitable happened.
 Mobile web browsing overtook desktop as the device of first choice for internet users.

 As published in late 2016, we also saw that, of those people who only use one type of device, twice as many are using smartphones over desktop computers.

 Neither of these observations would have taken web designers and marketers by surprise.
 And yet, the slow response of both business and the online industry to the new state of the web is a little baffling.

 In spite of the premonitions from the industry as well as published statistics, many still have not responded well to a basic and obvious demand – responsive web design.